-Are you looking to upgrade your E-Z-GO electric motor or for other ez-go parts?
+Are you looking to upgrade your DCS electric motor or for other ezgo golf cart parts?
 Welcome to D&D Motor Systems.
 We have the largest selection of E-Z-GO motors for the golf cart aftermarket.
-Replace you stock E-Z-GO electric motor with a high performance E-Z-GO motor.
-We have high speed EZ-GO motors, high torque EZ-GO motors and other ez go parts.
+Replace your stock E-Z-GO electric motor with a high performance EZ GO motor.
+We have high speed EZ GO motor, high torque EZ GO motor and other ez go golf cart parts.
 We have the largest selection of high speed PDS motors, DCS electric motors, DCS electric motors and PDS motors.
-For all of your DCS high speed motor needs, we also have links to many e-z-go accessories.
-Our e-z-go parts include controllers, wire kits, solenoids, diodes and resistors.
+For all of your DCS electric motor needs, we also have links to many ez go golf cart parts.
+Our ez go golf cart parts include controllers, wire kits, solenoids, diodes and resistors.
 We have 36 volt motors for EZ GO vehicles.
-We also have 48 volt motors for E-Z-GO vehicles.
+We also have 48 volt dcs motors for E-Z-GO vehicles.
 We have the largest selection of E-Z-GO regen motors (E-Z-GO sepex motors) and the widest selection of E-Z-GO series motors.

 Try our Motor/Controller Selection tool: Click below This will ensure that you are using the correct motor controller,

 also known as a "D&D approved application".

 Grave bodily injury & death can occur if motors and/or controllers are utilized in

 applications that have not been approved by D&D Motor Systems.
 To confirm your

 motor and/or controller is being used in approved applications, please click